romria/starter-react/README.md

 ## React.js app generator

-This is a [React](https://react.dev/) app generator.
-Minimalistic setup which includes only basic packages, no additional bottlenecks included.
+This is a [React](https://react.dev/) application starter.
+Minimalistic setup which includes some basic packages, no additional bottlenecks included.

 Includes:
 * React v18